lalinsky/msgpack.zig/README.md

 std.debug.assert(decoded.age == 20);
 ```

-Change the default format from using field names to field indexes:
+Change the default format from using field names to field indexes for more compact messages.

 ```zig
 const std = @import("std");